soif/MySensors_HSV_RGB_IR/description.md

 ## Hardware notes
 - In order to drive enough juice to the gate of the MOSFET that I have used (IRL44Z), you must use a 5V arduino. (the 3.3V version wont deliver enought voltage!)
-- The schematic doesn't include a 5V to 3.3V converter, because I've used this convenient [adapter board](http://www.aliexpress.com/item/New-Socket-Adapter-plate-Board-for-8Pin-NRF24L01-Wireless-Transceive-module-51/32230227557.html)
 - The RGB led is helpful for debugging purpose, but not really needed in "production"
-- The IR receiver in the schematic doesn't have the same pinnout as mine.